 Benefits for men

-Soyfoods provide high-quality protein which leads to muscle mass and strength in those undergoing resistance exercise training.
+The high protein content in a soybean aids in the creation of muscle mass and strength in those undergoing resistance exercise training.
 Recent research suggests that soy may lower risk of prostate and colon cancers, as well as osteoporosis and other bone health problems.

 Benefits for Children

-Soyfoods provide high-quality protein with lower levels of saturated fat typically present in other commonly consumed protein sources.
+Soyfoods provide a source of protein with lower levels of saturated fat typically present in other commonly consumed protein sources.
 Studies show that children find soyfoods as acceptable as their non-soy counterparts –which is advantageous, as fortified soymilk is the only plant-milk dairy alternative approved by health professionals for children ages one to five.